MicrosoftDocs/winrt-api/windows.perception.spatial.surfaces/spatialsurfacemeshoptions_supportedvertexnormalformats.md

 The supported normal buffer formats.

 ## -remarks
-Supply a value from this list to the SpatialSurfacesMeshOptions.VertexNormalFormat property when calling SpatialSurfaceInfo.TryComputeLatestMeshAsync to request normal buffers in that format.
+Supply a value from this list to the [VertexNormalFormat](spatialsurfacemeshoptions_vertexnormalformat.md) property when calling [SpatialSurfaceInfo.TryComputeLatestMeshAsync](spatialsurfaceinfo_trycomputelatestmeshasync_1431485667.md) to request normal buffers in that format.

 ## -examples